-4.4.4 Drugs and Medications
+4.3.4 Drugs and Medications

-Orders for drugs and medications must follow Hospital Pharmacy policy "Medication Orders".
+Orders for drugs and medications must follow the Hospital Pharmacy policy on Medication Orders.

-4.5 CONSULTATION
+4.4 CONSULTATION

 - a.
-Indications for consultation include, but is not limited to: whenever patients in their care require services that fall outside their scope of delineated clinical privileges, whenever a patient is not a good risk for operation or treatment, when the diagnosis is obscure, when severe psychiatric symptoms are exhibited or when there has been an attempted suicide, or when requested by the patient or family. - b.
-Any qualified practitioner with clinical privileges may be requested for consultation within their area of expertise.
-The attending service will provide written authorization in the EMR requesting the consultation, and permitting the consulting practitioner to attend or examine their patient.
-This request shall specify: - 1. the reason for the consultation, and - 2. the urgency of the consultation (urgent or emergent-in a timeframe determined by conversation between the referring physician and the consultant; routine-within 24 hours). - b.
-All consultations will be for "consultation and treatment" unless otherwise noted as "consultation and recommendation". - c.
-Consultants should not order consultations with other specialties without informing the attending physician, unless the need is urgent/emergent. - d.
-APRNs and physician assistants may perform the consultation, including ordering diagnostics or therapeutics, with the knowledge and collaboration of their collaborating/supervising physician. - e.
-Residents and fellows may perform the consultation, including ordering diagnostics or therapeutics, with the knowledge of their attending physician. - f.
+Indications for consultation include, but are not limited to: whenever patients in their care require services that fall outside their scope of delineated clinical privileges, whenever a patient is not a good risk for operation or treatment, when the diagnosis is obscure, when severe psychiatric symptoms are exhibited or when there has been an attempted suicide, or when requested by the patient or family. - b.
+Any practitioner with clinical privileges may be requested for consultation within their area of expertise.
+The attending service will request the consultation in the patient's medical record.
+This request shall specify: - 1. the reason for the consultation, and - 2. the urgency of the consultation (urgent or critical care in a timeframe determined by conversation between the referring physician and the consultant; routine within 24 hours unless a longer time frame is agreed upon). - c.
+All consultations will be for "consultation and treatment" unless otherwise noted as "consultation and recommendation". - d.
+Consultants should not order consultations with other specialties without informing the attending physician, unless the need is urgent/emergent. - e.
+APRNs and physician assistants may perform the consultation, including ordering diagnostics or therapeutics, with the knowledge and collaboration of their collaborating/supervising physician.
+There should be discussion with the collaborating/supervising physician before any therapeutics or significant diagnostics are ordered.
+If the physician requesting the consultation does not feel the evaluation by the APP is sufficient, the consulting physician shall personally see the patient. - f.
+Residents and fellows may perform the consultation, including ordering diagnostics or therapeutics, with the knowledge of their attending physician. - g.
 The attending physician may utilize consultants of their choice.
 In general, if a patient has chronic consultative care by a consultant prior to this episode of care, that physician should be consulted if that medical issue is unstable.
-If desired, the attending physician may utilize the ED on call list for consultation.

-g.
-If nurses have any reason to question the care provided to any patient, or believes that appropriate consultation is needed, the nurse will bring this concern to their manager to be addressed through the chain of command.
+If desired, the attending physician may utilize the ED on call list for consultation. - h.
+Where a consultation is required for a patient in accordance with this Article or is otherwise determined to be in the patient's best interest, the CMO, the President of the Medical Staff, or the appropriate department chief shall have the right to call in a consultant.
+If nurses have any reason to question the care provided to a patient, or believe that consultation is needed, the nurse will bring this concern to their manager to be addressed through the chain of command.
 All practitioners should be receptive to obtaining consultation when requested by patients, their families, and hospital personnel.

-4.6 CRITICAL CARE UNITS
+4.5 CRITICAL CARE UNITS

-4.6.1 Critical Care Unit Privileges
+4.5.1 Critical Care Unit Privileges